wbmattis2/java-demos/README.md

 # Java_Demos
 Demonstrations of skills learned with Java.
+By viewing this content, you agree to use it honestly and responsibly.